maxvonbuelow/harry/arith/README.md

 Arithmetic Coder
 ======

-This is a implementation of a Arithmetic Coder, which is based on the description of Moffat et. al. [1998].
+This is an implementation of a Arithmetic Coder, which is based on the description of Moffat et. al. [1998].

 Usage Example
 ------